--"Hearing Officer" means the person designated by the Rent Review Officer pursuant to Section 3.32.040.
+"Hearing Officer" means the person serving or designated pursuant to Section 3.32.040.

 "Housing Director" means the Director of the Housing and Community Development Department of the Community Development Agency, acting either directly or through his/her assigned deputies and employees.